openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## 20 fungicidas        52
 ```

 The most frequent words in a language are called [stop words](https://en.wikipedia.org/wiki/Stop_words).
-There are several of those both in Portuguese and in English, which I not want them to appear in the analysis as I am interested in more technical terms.
+There are several of those both in Portuguese and in English, which I do not want them to appear in the analysis as I am interested in the more technical terms.
 To eliminate them, we need to find a list of stopwords.
-I found a few lists and picked this one set from [this website](http://www.labape.com.br/rprimi/ds/stopwords.txt) that contained higher number of stop words in Portuguese.
+I found a few lists and picked this one set from [this website](http://www.labape.com.br/rprimi/ds/stopwords.txt) that contains the highest number of stop words in Portuguese.